 Terms and Conditions

-First prize: £1,000 cash and e-book publishing deal with New Welsh Review's book publishing imprint New Welsh Rarebyte (see terms below) plus a positive critique of your essay and lunch in London at a mutually convenient date with literary agent of Curtis Brown, Cathryn Summerhayes.
+First prize: £1,000 as an advance on an e-book publishing deal with New Welsh Review's book publishing imprint New Welsh Rarebyte (see terms below) plus a positive critique of your collection, and lunch in London at a mutually convenient date with literary agent of Curtis Brown, Cathryn Summerhayes subject to availability.

 Second prize: a week-long residential course of your choice at Tŷ Newydd Writers' Centre in Gwynedd.

 Third prize: a residential weekend at a date to be agreed at Gladstone's Library, Flintshire.
-All six shortlisted writers also receive a year's subscription to New Welsh Review.
+All three shortlisted writers also receive a year's subscription to New Welsh Review.

-Runners-up: consideration for publication in New Welsh Review's creative writing magazine New Welsh Reader.
-See terms below.
+Runners-up: consideration for publication in New Welsh Review's creative writing magazine New Welsh Reader, with our standard fee.

-- Travel (within UK) and food costs provided for lunch with literary agent; accommodation excluded.
+- Travel (within UK) and food costs provided for lunch with literary agent, subject to availability; accommodation excluded.

 - £1,000 cash prize constitutes an advance on royalties; New Welsh Review will retain all rights to publish, reproduce or broadcast the winning work in full, abridged or in parts, in all forms currently available hereafter.

-- Works may be edited at the discretion of the New Welsh Review Editor.
+- Works will be edited at the discretion of the New Welsh Review Editor.

-Terms relating to second and third prizewinners and runners-up:
+Terms relating to second and third prizewinner and runner-up:

 - Third prizewinner: accommodation at Gladstone's Library and on-site food costs provided; travel excluded.
-Prize to be taken in agreement with Gladstone's Library in 2017.
+Prize to be taken in agreement with Gladstone's Library.